syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ## Add connectors from stencil

 Connectors can be predefined and added to the stencil.
-You can drop those Connectors into the Diagram, when required.
+You can drop those connectors into the diagram, when required.

-For more information about adding Connectors from stencil, refer to [Stencil](/wpf/sfdiagram/stencil "Stencil").
+For more information about adding connectors from stencil, refer to [Stencil](/wpf/sfdiagram/stencil "Stencil").